yeKo09/Pygame-SpaceInvaders/README.md

 Remember, you have to :
 - have Python 3.7 or above
-- Pygame 1.9 or above
+- have Pygame 1.9 or above
-- Arrow keys to move
+- use Arrow keys to move
-- Space key to shoot
+- use Space key to shoot

-\nto run and play this game.
+These are how you can play the game.

 ## Credits for the assets
 Spike: "Icon made by Freepik from www.flaticon.com"